duskopijetlovic/duskopijetlovic.github.io/_posts/2022-03-12-centos-rhel-dvd-iso-customization-testing-with-qemu.md

 ---

-Specifically:  Customize CentOS/RHEL DVD ISO Image for Installation in Text Mode via Serial Console **on IBM BladeCenter HS21 Servers** and Test It with QEMU
+Specifically:  Customize CentOS/RHEL DVD ISO image for installation in Text Mode via serial console [¹](#footnotes) **on IBM BladeCenter HS21 Servers** and test It with QEMU

 ---